aliaksandrZh/cv/README.md

 # CV

-This repository contains the source code and assets for my professional CV (Curriculum Vitae).
-The CV is designed to showcase my skills, experience, and qualifications in a clear and structured format suitable for job applications and professional networking.
+This repository contains the source code and assets for my professional CV.

 ## Features